How to block unwanted emails?

 How to block emails on Outlook?

-Via Web Browser
+Via the Web Browser

 2. Click on the three dots in the upper right corner